iCodeSometime/asynchronize/readme.md

 bug, or just want to donate some tests; make an issue or send a PR please.
 To run the test suite, just run `bundle` then `rake` from the project directory.

-### What's the difference between this and promises?
+### What's the difference between asynchronize and promises/async..await?
-This attempts to be a very lightweight wrapper around threads.
-There's no new interface to use, just define a regular method, and interact with it like a regular thread.
+Those projects and similar ones aim to create an entirely new abstraction to use for doing things asynchronously.
+This project simply aims to make the existing language features easier to use with less typing.
+Just define a regular method, then interact with it's result like a regular thread.

+### What versions are supported?
+In theory, this should work for all versions of Ruby.
+So far, Travis runs tests for MRI 2.2.2 and 2.5.1 as well as jruby 9.2.1 (ruby version 2.5.0).
+I plan on verifying and adding older versions and other implementations as I am able.

 ## License
 MIT